Call us! (949) 325 8072

 • Reducing parking requirements.

-• Homeowner occupancy not required through 2025.
-4’ side and rear yard setbacks.
+• Homeowner occupancy not required.
+4’ side and rear yard setbacks for all ADUs 800 square feet or less.

 • Minimum detached size allowed is 1,000 sq ft.
-Junior ADU + detached ADU allowed.
+Junior ADU + detached ADU allowed (owner occupancy only).

 • Impact fees eliminated on 749 sq ft or less.
 Reduced on larger sizes.